What is the new policy and why was it introduced

 - remove any member that should no longer have access

-This article that explains the different permissions and how to manage them.
+This article explains the different permissions and how to manage them.